davegreen/shadowGroupSync/README.md

 > Add-WindowsFeature RSAT-AD-PowerShell

-If you are running Windows 7, the module can be installed with the [Microsoft Remote Server Administration Tools](http://www.microsoft.com/en-us/download/details.aspx?id=7887).
+If you are running Windows 7, the module can be installed with the [Microsoft Remote Server Administration Tools For Windows 7](http://www.microsoft.com/en-us/download/details.aspx?id=7887).
 You will then need to enable it from:

 > Control Panel -> Programs -> Turn Windows Features On or Off

 You can also use the Add-WindowsFeature cmdlet as shown above.

-With Windows 8, installing the [Microsoft Remote Server Administration Tools](http://www.microsoft.com/en-gb/download/details.aspx?id=28972) is enough, as all of the features are automatically enabled when the update is installed.
+With Windows 8, installing the [Microsoft Remote Server Administration Tools For Windows 8](http://www.microsoft.com/en-gb/download/details.aspx?id=28972) is enough, as all of the features are automatically enabled when the update is installed.

 ### [Enabling scripts in PowerShell](http://technet.microsoft.com/en-us/library/hh849812.aspx)